National Injury Help is now joined in a co-counsel arrangement with Canadian law firms in British Columbia, Ontario, Toronto and Quebec.

 Canadian Zofran cases now being accepted for Filing

-There are two ways you can apply and file for the Zofran lawsuit if you are in Canada; one is to contact the lawyers and attorneys directly at the Hood National Law Group at 1-800-214-1010 or by going online and filling out the Zofran Claims Evaluation Form by clicking on the banner below.
+There are two ways you can apply and file for the Zofran lawsuit if you are in Canada; one is to contact the lawyers and attorneys directly at National Injury Help at 1-800-214-1010 or by going online and filling out the Zofran Claims Evaluation Form by clicking on the banner below.
 Time is of the essence as there may be a statute of limitations in Canada for this type of lawsuit.
 Act today!